headlinesquare/headlinesquare-home/my-hugo-blog/content/posts/20250517_conservative.md

 ### 2.1 Global Governance & Security

-Pope Francis has pledged to make "every effort to work for peace" in regions where Christians face persecution and forced displacement [1].
+Pope Leo XIV has pledged to make "every effort to work for peace" in regions where Christians face persecution and forced displacement [1].
 This commitment reflects ongoing concerns about religious freedom in various global regions, though specific areas of focus are not identified in the headline.

 Meanwhile, a report on Germany suggests the country faces significant structural challenges despite protective measures, described as "the firewall is up, but the foundation is crumbling" [2].
 This assessment of Europe's largest economy comes at a time of broader geopolitical shifts in the transatlantic partnership, signaling potential instability in a key allied nation.